Bitlatte/Bitlatte/README.md

 ### <div align="center">I'm Bitlatte, a tech enthusiast from Planet Earth 🌎</div>

-- 🌱 I'm currently learning Rust
+- 🌱 I'm currently learning ruby and vim.

+- 🔨 Building whatever seems interesting at the moment.

 - ⚡ Fun fact: The semi-colon is NOT optional